 How To Stop Loving A Person You Can’t Have

-Many people can identify with the intense feelings that come with wanting to be in a romantic relationship with someone but not being able to.
-This could be because the person is already in a monogamous relationship with someone else, doesn’t feel the same way, lives too far away, or is fundamentally incompatible with them somehow.
-Whatever the reason, this situation can be painful and sometimes difficult to move past.
+Desiring a romantic relationship with someone but being unable to have one is a common experience.
+For example, the person might already be in a monogamous relationship with someone else, doesn’t feel the same way, lives too far away, or may be fundamentally incompatible with you in some way.
+Whatever the reason, this situation can be painful and challenging to overcome.

 Matters of the heart don’t always follow the rules of logic.
-You may feel like someone would be the perfect partner for you and discover that they don’t feel the same.
-Even if you know, without a doubt, that a relationship between you and a love interest may feel impossible because they don’t have the same feelings, it can be hard for your deep emotions to align with that truth at first.
-If you’re having trouble with a situation like this, there are a few strategies you can try to focus on your self-growth and move on.
+You may believe someone would be the perfect partner for you, only to discover that they don’t feel the same way.
+Even if you know, without a doubt, that a relationship between you and a love interest cannot exist because they don’t share the same feelings, it can be hard for your deep emotions to align with that truth at first.
+If you’re having trouble with such a situation, there are a few strategies you can try to focus on your self-growth and move on.

 Moving on